History of crime fiction

-Crime is a typically 19th-, 20th- and 21st-century genre, dominated by British and American writers.
+Crime fiction is a typically 19th-, 20th- and 21st-century genre, dominated by British and American writers.
 This article explores its historical development as a genre.

 Crime fiction in history

 Crime Fiction came to be recognised as a distinct literary genre, with specialist writers and a devoted readership, in the 19th century.
 Earlier novels and stories were typically devoid of systematic attempts at detection: There was a detective, whether amateur or professional, trying to figure out how and by whom a particular crime was committed; there were no police trying to solve a case; neither was there any discussion of motives, alibis, the modus operandi, or any of the other elements which make up the modern crime writing.

 Early Arabic crime stories

 An early example of an Arabic-language crime story is "The Three Apples", one of the tales narrated by Scheherazade in the One Thousand and One Nights (Arabian Nights).
 In this tale, a fisherman discovers a heavy, locked chest along the Tigris river and he sells it to the Abbasid Caliph, Harun al-Rashid, who then has the chest broken open only to find inside it the dead body of a young woman who was cut into pieces.
 Harun orders his vizier, Ja'far ibn Yahya, to solve the crime and find the murderer within three days, or be executed if he fails his assignment.
 The story has been described as a "whodunit" murder mystery Unlike the modern crime fiction genre, no investigation is conducted, and the case is instead solved by two men confessing to the crime.
 The focus of the story shifts to the caliph's demand to find a slave blamed for having an affair with the woman, instigating her husband's crime of passion, but again no investigation is conducted.
 Ja'far learns the true story, and exonerates the slave, by chance.